 Construction Professional Indemnity is also called Design and Construct Professional Indemnity.

-This policy safeguards contractors and sub-contracted specialists against accusations of faulty work or design.
+This policy safeguards contractors and sub-contracted specialists against faulty work or design accusations.

 5. What Is Professional Indemnity Insurance For Nurses?

 Professional indemnity insurance is a mandatory requirement for Australian nurses to meet the Nursing and Midwifery Board of Australia registration standard to practice in Australia.

 This insurance safeguards them against litigation expenses and compensation claims that could result due to their professional services or advice.

 If a client claims a mistake, resulting in a monetary loss, they have the right to take legal action to recover the loss.

 Here are the possible grounds on which you can claim under the policy: